The Pentagon: Hall of Heroes

 On the building's main concourse is the Hall of Heroes, opened 1968 and dedicated to the more than 3,460 recipients of the Medal of Honor, the United States' highest military decoration.
 The three versions of the Medal of Honor – Army, Sea Service (for the Marine Corps, Navy, and Coast Guard), and Air Force (for the Air Force and Space Force) – are on display along with the names of recipients.

 The Hall is also used for promotions, retirements, and other ceremonies.

 Renovation

 From 1998 to 2011, the Pentagon was completely gutted and reconstructed in phases to bring it up to modern standards and improve security and efficiency.
 Asbestos was removed and all office windows were sealed.

 As originally built, most Pentagon office space consisted of open bays which spanned an entire ring.
 These offices used cross-ventilation from operable windows instead of air conditioning for cooling.
 Gradually, bays were subdivided into private offices with many using window air conditioning units.
-With renovations now complete, the new space includes a return to open office bays, and a new Universal Space Plan of standardized office furniture and partitions developed by Studios Architecture.
+With renovations now complete, the new space includes a return to open office bays, and a new Universal Space Plan of standardized office furniture and partitions.

-Pentagon tours were suspended during the COVID-19 pandemic.